Support beats features every time - the real ai vendor evaluation checklist

 The vendors sold them on features.
 Nobody mentioned you’d be mostly on your own figuring out how to actually use them.

 This gap between what vendors promise and what they deliver shows up everywhere.
-Constellation Research) found that 42% of enterprises deployed AI without seeing any ROI.
+In 2024, 74% of companies had yet to see tangible value from AI initiatives.
+As of mid-2025, nearly two-thirds of organizations remained stuck in pilot stage.
 Not because the AI couldn’t do the job - because organizations couldn’t bridge the gap from pilot to production.

 What actually determines success